28 Jan Count ‘em down: Top 10 reasons to enter statewide Biz Plan Contest by Jan. 31

-The entry deadline for the 13th annual Wisconsin Governor’s Business Plan Contest is 5 p.m.
+The entry deadline for the 16th annual Wisconsin Governor’s Business Plan Contest is 5 p.m.
 Jan.
-31. Don’t miss an opportunity to share in more than $100,000 in cash and in-kind prizes.
-Get started at www.govsbizplancontest.com!
+31. Don’t miss an opportunity to share in about $150,000 in cash and in-kind prizes.
+Get started at govsbizplancontest.com!

 Here are 10 reasons you should enter your business idea:

 - It’s free.
 Other than the cost of your time, there is no cost to enter the contest.

 - You don’t have to be Tolstoy.
 The initial entry is only 250 words, spread among four criteria – product or service description, customer definition, market description and competition.
 That’s about 62 words per category.

 - You don’t even need a stamp.
 The contest is online at com.